Once you get the hang of it, making overnight sourdough bread is a simple thing to add into your schedule…and it tastes delicious!

 Shaping Your Overnight Sourdough Bread

 When you first wake up the next day, you’ll want to shape your loaves.
 Put a very very little dusting of flour onto the work surface.
 Then dump the dough out onto the counter and divide it in half.
-I tend to use a bench knife (also called a bench scraper) for this part.
+If the dough sticks to the side of the bowl, you can use a plastic dough scraper to get it all off the sides.

-Bring all four sides into the middle.
+On each of the two loaves of bread, bring all four sides into the middle.
 Then flip it upside down onto an area of the counter that has no flour on it.
 Begin gently pulling it toward yourself.
 Give it a quarter turn and do it again until it starts to get a nice taught top – usually 4-6 times or so.

 I realized I didn’t have any photos for this portion, so I’m linking this video to show you how to do it.
 The first 2 minutes of the video are great.